studersi/test-4/Tutorial-03-README.md

 When contacted by a client, an SSL server must use a signed certificate to identify itself.
 For a successful connection the client must be familiar with the signing authority, which it does by checking the certificate chain from the server to the root certificate of the signing authority, the certificate authority.
 Officially signed certificates are acquired from a public (or private) provider whose root certificate is one the browser is familiar with.

 The configuration of an SSL server therefore comprises two steps: Obtaining an officially signed certificate and configuring the server.
 The configuration of the server is the more interesting and easier part, which why we’ll do that first.
-In doing so, we’ll be using an unofficial intermediate certificate present on our system (at least if it’s from the Debian family and the _ssl-cert_ package is installed).
+In doing so, we’ll be using an unofficial certificate present on our system (at least if it’s from the Debian family and the _ssl-cert_ package is installed).

 The certificate and related key are located here: